rudy-patel/mastercard-dmp-take-home/README.md

 4. Once the load test is completed, you can find the detailed test reports in the `build/gatling-results` directory.

+### Documentation

+The documentation for this project is generated using Dokka and provides detailed information about the codebase.

+#### Accessing the Documentation

+To access the documentation, follow these steps:

+1. Navigate to the project's root directory
+2. Generate the documentation by running the following Gradle command: `./gradlew dokkaHtml`
+3. After the command completes, open the generated documentation by opening the following file in your web browser: `build/dokka/html/index.html`

+This will open the main page of the generated documentation.

+#### Browsing the Documentation

+Once you have opened the main page of the generated documentation in your web browser, you can navigate through the different sections to explore the codebase's documentation.

 ### Assumptions
 * This project assumes that card number is **sensitive information**.
 Therefore, the card number is obfuscated \(52068400000000000001 becomes 5206********0001\)in both the API response and logs.